 There are only two ways you can stick out.
 One way attracts crowds because the exhibit is used as a medium to display your company’s value in an exciting and unforgettable fashion.
 The other way utilizes surface-level stunts to grab attention to the booth but not to the company.

 So how exactly is the Booth Babes gimmick bad?
-Let me count the ways:
+First of all it’s offensive.

 Okay enough with the Booth Babes; I think you get the point.
 Let’s move on to the third practice to remove from your business conference booth strategy.